 Susan was in her 16-year-old son’s room recently.
 She discovered a weird looking sort of pen on his dresser.
 She didn’t know what it was, but she did a little digging and discovered it was a vape pen.
 “I was shocked to learn that my son could be using this pen to smoke any number of substances, says Susan.”
 “There was no smell or smoke in his bedroom while I was in the next room.
 I had no idea.”

-Electronic cigarettes, or vape pens, are more popular than ever, especially among high school students.
-E-cigarette use among teenagers has been increasing nationally, and according to a 2015 study by Yale University researchers, 27.9% of high school students reported using e-cigarettes.
+Electronic cigarettes in the form of vape pens and cartridges are more popular than ever, especially among high school students.
+E-cigarette use among teenagers has been rapidly increasing nationally, with more than 32% of 10th graders reporting vaping in the past year, according to the National Institute on Drug Abuse.
 “The good news is that middle and high school kids understand the health risks of smoking cigarettes,” says Dr. Laura Offutt, founder of online teen health resource Real Talk with Dr. Offutt.
 “Unfortunately, they’ve also absorbed the marketing message that e-cigarettes are a safer, healthier alternative.”

 How are teens using e-cigarettes for marijuana?
 E-cigarettes are powered by batteries that activate a heating element when inhaled.
 The heat vaporizes a liquid nicotine solution contained in a small tube.
 Hash oil can be substituted for the nicotine solution.
 Some vendors sell hash oil cartridges.
 More worrisome, kids are also learning to make their own.
 “Some kids are dissolving hash oil or THC in glycerin or vegetable oil.
 Or they steep the leaves in the liquid (like making tea with tea leaves), and then vaporizing that liquid” says Offutt.
 “Numerous social media outlets have extensive discussion about how to do this.
 The information is available and accessible online.”